Monisankarnath/headlinehub/README.md

 ## <a name="assumptions">🕸️ Assumptions</a>

-- The app will be run on an android device.
+- The API used for fetching news headlines has a limit of requests per minute so the user must not use the app too frequently.
 - The user's internet connection is stable and fast.
-- The API used for fetching news headlines has a limit of requests per minute so the user must not use the app too frequently.